yzhu27/grid/README.md

 ![result img](./etc/images/result.png)

-Specifically, the result of each
+Specifically, there is a small-survey with 3 candidates.
+The general result is here:

+As for each respondant, the reports are here:

 ## Contributors:
 * Jiayuan Huang [jhuang52]